Lisiane’s story - from Southern Brazil to a Bachelor of Business and a role in international consulting

 “They’re also really proud and very supportive of my goals and achievements, and so is my family.
 I’ve been getting lots of nice messages from everyone congratulating me, which is very important to me.

-“My twin sister also came to study English at Galway Cultural Institute and was highly influenced by me (she laughs).
+“My twin sister also came to study English at Galway Business and English School and was highly influenced by me (she laughs).
 She stayed for a year and half, so she obviously enjoyed it a lot as well.”

 When I ask Lisiane if there’s anything else she’d like to say about her time at Galway Business School, she gives a recommendation for the bachelor of business course.